 It is estimated that approximately 31.6 million people live within the area covered by the total solar eclipse's trajectory.
 If we extend this to a radius of 200 miles (321 km) from the eclipse's path, the number of people who could observe the total solar eclipse could reach 150 million.
 Areas where a partial eclipse could be observed included Europe and all of North America.

-During a solar eclipse, it is not safe to look directly at the Sun.
-Solar radiation can cause eye damage.
-Observing a solar eclipse must be done through special filters.
+During a solar eclipse, looking directly at the sun is unsafe.
+Solar radiation can damage the eyes.
+Observing a solar eclipse requires the use of special filters.
 For safety, observers can also view the eclipse indirectly.

-During the April 8 eclipse, NASA funded several studies to assess the Sun’s influence on Earth, including two spacecraft designed to study the Sun’s corona.
+During the April 8th solar eclipse, NASA funded several studies aimed at assessing the Sun's influence on Earth.
+Among these, two spacecraft were designed to study the Sun's corona.

 Why was the total solar eclipse on April 8th so rare, causing Americans to go wild?
 Total solar eclipses have occurred many times before, but the eclipse that took place on April 8th in some North American countries is considered a once-in-a-century event.